About the Program

 Students must recruit a professor to serve as research advisor for their dissertation research, and must also form a faculty committee to guide them during the research.
 Ph.D. students must submit and defend a prospectus that outlines the research they propose.
 The prospectus cannot be defended until the comprehensive examination has been passed.
 Students are advised to defend the prospectus as soon as possible, for a student may not defend a dissertation in the semester of the prospectus defense.

 M.S. in Physics

-A Master of Science degree requires 24 hours of suitable course work, at least 12 of which must be from graduate lecture courses in physics at the 600 level or above.
-There are no specific required courses.
+A Master of Science degree requires 24 hours of suitable graduate coursework and 6 hours of thesis (Phys 697).
+At least 12 hours of the graduate coursework must consist of physics courses numbered 600 level or higher.
+At least two courses must be taken from the list of core and breadth courses used for the doctoral degree.
 M.S. candidates must recruit a professor to serve as research advisor, complete at least 6 credit hours of Thesis Research (Phys 697), and succeed in the oral defense of a Master’s thesis.

 M.A. in Physics

-A Master of Arts degree requires 30 hours of suitable graduate course work, at least 15 hours of which must consist of graduate lecture courses in physics at the 600 level or above.
+A Master of Arts degree requires 30 hours of suitable graduate coursework, at least 15 hours of which must consist of physics courses numbered 600 level or higher.
+At least two courses must be taken from the list of core and breadth courses used for the doctoral degree.
 There is no thesis requirement.
 Instead, M.A. candidates must pass an oral examination.